jishnu-lab/SWING/README.md

 ```html
 python3 MutInt_nolabel_prediction.py --data_set 'data.csv' --output 'no_label_preds' --nolabel_pred_set 'test_set_name' --k 7 --L 1 --metric 'polarity' --padding_score 9 --w 6 --dm 1 --dim 128 --epochs 52 --min_count 1 --alpha 0.08711 --save_embeddings True --n_estimators 375 --max_depth 6 --learning_rate 0.08966
 ```
-Note: Only mutant data should be used for no label prediction (nolabel_pred_set), not wild type.

 ### pMHC context
 #### Standard Cross Validation (SCV)
 To run the standard cross validation  on the Class I datasets the following line of code can be used: